-2020 was full of changes for those in the manufacturing and construction sectors, but a few things held steady, even throughout the pandemic.
-The following five tax breaks are not new, but they can help manufacturers and contractors better manage fiscal uncertainties as they head further into the 2021 tax year.
+The past few years have been full of changes for those in the manufacturing and construction sectors, but a few things held steady, even throughout the pandemic.
+The following five tax breaks are not new, but they can help manufacturers and contractors better manage fiscal uncertainties as they head further into the new tax year.

 Technological in nature